Certora/fried-egg/README.md

 ## To-dos

+- The regression tests in CI do not pass, there must be some sort of terrible unsoundness bug.
 - When converting back on the kotlin side, full expressions need to be converted back to three-address form.
 I wrote `toCommands` in `TACExpr.kt` to do this, but it doesn't take into account sharing.
 If two separate expressions share some subpart, it makes two variables even though they are the same.
 Example:

 ```